simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

     assets:bank:checking  -5  ; date: 2023-01-02
 ```

-To solve that you can transfer the money to and from a temporary account,
+To solve this you can transfer the money to and from a temporary account,
-in effect splitting the multi-day transaction into two single-day transactions:
+splitting the multi-day transaction into two single-day transactions:

 ```journal
 ; in 2022.journal: